mbndr/arch-dotfiles/README.md

 ## Scripts, functions and aliases

+I included some configuration but everyone needs specific configuration for his or her environment.
+So the file `~/.bash_custom` is loaded (if it exists) in the `.bashrc` for simple adding custom stuff.

 ### Misc
 * `conf <key>`: Opens the specific config file for the given key (must be registered)
 * `keyinfo`: Shows the `sxhkd` configuration in a colored and more readable way